-- Freeze/Pause Video: Freeze live video to capture a hi-resolution still image and work hands-free.
+- Pause Video: Freeze live video to capture a high-resolution still image and work hands-free.

-- Invite Customers: Launch a remote first service session with customers on their device through text or email.
+- Invite Customers: Launch a live remote assistance session with customers on their devices through text or email.

 - Multi-Party Calls: Bring multiple participants into a help session for training and observation.

-- User Management: System administrators set up and control user access and track call histories.
+- User Management: System administrators can control user access and track call histories.

 - Call Reporting: Analyze and customer service effectiveness through in-depth analytics.

-You can learn more about how live remote assistance with augmented reality could benefit your business (with a breakdown by industry).
-Check out our comprehensive checklist to see if remote first service could further your long-term business goals.
+Augmented reality remote assistance could benefit your business, especially in certain industries.
+Check out our comprehensive checklist to see if remote-first service could further your long-term business goals.

-Wearables such as Google Glass struggled to get adoption almost a decade ago when they were first introduced.
-This was due to security and privacy concerns, alongside a general public backlash.
-But since then, Google has been working on “Google Glass 2.0″.
-But, instead of creating it for the general public, these glasses specifically target factory, agricultural, and industrial workers.
+Consumers were slow to adopt wearables like Google Glass when they were first introduced almost a decade ago.
+This was due not only to security and privacy concerns, but also a general public backlash.
+Since then, Google has been working on “Google Glass 2.0″.
+Instead of creating it for the general public, these glasses specifically target factory, agricultural and industrial workers.

-Here are some of the features users can take advantage of in the AGCO factories example using Google Glass:
+Some of the features Google Glass users can take advantage of include:

-- upcoming complex tasks break down into steps of 3 to 5 minutes
+- Upcoming complex tasks are broken down into steps three to five minutes long.

-- workers can check with the headset that they are using the right parts and pieces for a specific task
+- Workers can use the headset to check that they’re using the right parts for a specific task.

-This is one of the few examples in which augmented reality video call is not necessarily a collaborative endeavor (employees at AGCO don’t use it to communicate with one another), but instead present an efficient way to record key stages of a process – especially when building complicated, custom products that all have different specifications.
-So, live remote assistance with augmented reality is essential in tracking operations, highlighting areas of improvement, and reinforcing quality assurance standards.
+This is one of the few examples where augmented reality is not necessarily a collaborative endeavor.
+It instead presents an efficient way to record key stages of a process, especially when building custom products that have complex specifications.
+This is essential in tracking operations, highlighting areas of improvement and reinforcing quality assurance standards.